Neuroinflammation in ME/CFS and Fibromyalgia

 Physiotherapy and psychotherapy are commonly used, while more invasive/radical treatments such as surgical sympathectomy and spinal cord stimulation have been tried

 On- and off-label drugs include NSAIDS and corticosteroids which appear to be of little use once the condition has become chronic.
 Others (Neurontin, Lyrica, Cymbalta, Savella, Baclofen and Ketamine) work to either boost the inhibitory neurotransmitter GABA or block excitatory glutamate NMDA receptors – the balance between the two having been long implicated in chronic pain, movement disorders, and neuroinflammation generally.
-Ibudoblast, the antibiotic Minocycline, and Low Dose Naltrexone may attenuate activated glia 18, which, as discussed above, are clearly implicated in neuroinflammation in CRPS.
-In contrast, long term use of opioids may increase glial cell activation.
+Ibudilast, the antibiotic Minocycline, and Low Dose Naltrexone may attenuate activated glia 18, which, as discussed above, are clearly implicated in neuroinflammation in CRPS.
+In contrast, long-term use of opioids may increase glial cell activation.

 With immune activation implicated in CRPS, intravenous immunoglobulin (IVIG) treatment (antibodies extracted from healthy donors that may be helpful in some disorders of the immune system) has shown some efficacy in a small trial.